fusioncharts/dev_centre_docs/getting-started/java/install-using-java.md

 `maps/*`|This folder contains path data required by each map to be rendered by `fusioncharts.maps.js`.
 To keep the download package size small, it contains only 2 maps - `fusioncharts.world.js` and `fusioncharts.usa.js`.
 You can download the definition of all the 1000+ maps offered by FusionMaps XT from [here](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab'). </br>**Note:** Replace the map definition files (of v3.12.2 or older) with the latest files available in download package while upgrading to v3.13.0.|
 `themes/*`|This folder contains pre-packaged themes that can be used by charts, gauges, and maps to style them through a central FusionCharts theme files.
 Refer each theme with their respective file names.|

-* The download package also contains **fusioncharts.java** file under `fusioncharts-suite-xt > integrations > java` folder.
+* The download package also contains **fusioncharts.java** file under `fusioncharts-suite-xt > integrations > java > fusioncharts-wrapper` folder.
 This folder will also contain FusionCharts-Java native **[Export Handler]({% site.baseurl %}/exporting-charts/using-fc-export-server/server-side-export/setup-private-export-server/java '@@open-newtab')**.
 The folder structure is shown below:

 ![JSP Js Folder]({% site.baseurl %}/gif/jsp-folder-structure.gif)